ph4r5h4d/wait4it/README.md

 # wait4it
-A simple go application to test whether a port is ready to accept a connection, and also you can check whether your MySQL server is ready or not.
+A simple go application to test whether a port is ready to accept a connection, and also you can check whether your MySQL or PostgresQL server is ready or not.
 It also supports **timeout** so it can wait for a particular time and then fail.

 ## Supported Modules
 * TCP port
 * MySQL
-* PostgresSQL
+* PostgresQL

 ## Install
 You can download the latest release, or you can build it yourself.